MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

     The Topics page displays a list of your virtual agent's current topics, including a variety of built-in topics.

     The Virtual Agent Designer includes industry-specific topics depending on the template you used to create your virtual agent.
-For example, the Retail template includes topics for enrolling in a membership, looking up the balance of a gift card, or finding store hours:
+For example, the Retail template includes topics for enrolling in a membership, looking up the balance of a gift card, or finding store hours.

    > [!div class="mx-imgBorder"]
    > ![Built-in topics](media/create-topic-1.png)

-    AI for Virtual Agent Designer also includes several system topics that help you address common situations -- a customer greeting, escalation to a live agent, the end of the conversation, a confirmed success, or a confirmed failure.
+    The Virtual Agent Designer also includes several system topics that help you address common situations -- a customer greeting, escalation to a live agent, the end of the conversation, a confirmed success, or a confirmed failure.

 2. On the Topics page, click **New topic**.